 Further, because of the overabundance of internet and background research companies, it is essential that the petitioner be on guard for any violations of the sealing order.
 Please immediately notify an experienced attorney to make sure any court order to seal the record(s) is enforced to the full effect of the law.

 Sealing and Expunging Criminal Records – Visit the official website of the Colorado General Assembly to access a guide for how to seal or expunge your criminal record.
 Access the document to learn the eligibility requirements, exceptions and how to expedite the sealing or expunging process.

 Sealing Record Categories – Visit the official website of the Colorado Judicial Branch to learn more about the different categories for record sealing.
 See the requirements and process for sealing drug convictions, criminal records without a conviction and charges for juveniles.

 Lawyer for Sealing or Expunging Records in El Paso County, CO

 If you or someone you know is wishing to seal their criminal record, it’s imperative you seek an experienced criminal defense attorney.
 An attorney can analyze the circumstances of your prior arrest or charges to see if you qualify.
-Find that attorney today by contacting Law Offices of Clifton Black, PC.
+Find that attorney today by contacting the Law Offices of Clifton Black, PC.

 The attorneys at Law Offices of Clifton Black, PC excel at criminal defense and can help you move on from your past.
 Our team can utilize our knowledge and resources to seal your criminal history.
 Call us now at (719) 328-1616 to set up a consultation.
-We accept clients throughout the greater Colorado Springs area including Peyton, Fountain and Black Forest.
+We accept clients throughout the greater Colorado Springs area including Peyton, Fountain, and Black Forest.